nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 Don’t let these variations worry you; there is nothing deceptive about their appearance; their kinship to the more common, normal form is quite apparent.

-##### The Measuring Formula

-The same approximate measuring formula applies to the Pennant as to the Flag.
-They are both “Half-Mast” Patterns which ordinarily form after a fairly

 ![fig-110](./img/fig-110.png)
 **FIGURE 110.** The down-sloping, Converging Price Formation of November 4